ChandlerDorsey/Simple-System-Health-Checker/README.md

 # Simple System Health Checker

 A PowerShell script that provides a quick overview of your system’s health, including CPU usage, memory status, disk space, and network adapter status.

-Perfect for help desk, sysadmin, or data center support roles.
+The script pulls live data from built-in PowerShell commands like Get-CimInstance and Get-PSDrive, processes the output, and displays it cleanly in the terminal.
+It also gives the option to export the results to a timestamped .txt file, which is useful for logging or audits.

 ---